Christowell: Publication

 Christowell was serialized in Good Words from January to December 1881.
 It was then published as a three-volume novel in 1882.

 Reception

 The novel received fairly good reviews.
 The Oxford Magazine stated that the novel was "nearly equal" to his others, but mentioned the "weakness [which] lies in the artistic treatment of the details of the plot."
-The Academy complained that "Blackmore's characters are too consistently clever", but netheless opined that "it is a book to be enjoyed leisurely".
+The Academy complained that "Blackmore's characters are too consistently clever", but nevertheless opined that "it is a book to be enjoyed leisurely".
 Blackwood's Magazine wrote that "he is never more entertaining than at this homely level, on page after page, which in other books we should skip, but which here we enjoy as we should a walk in the company of the most genial and gentle of humorists."